apache/openwhisk-package-rss/README.md

      "payload": "hello,Lorem ipsum 2016-09-13T03:05:57+00:00!descriptionUllamco esse officia cillum exercitation ullamco aute aute quis adipisicing officia."
  }
  ```
-##How to do tests
+## How to do tests
 The integration test could only be performed with a local openwhisk deployment:

    1. Copy your test files into `openwhisk/tests/src/packages`
    2. `vagrant ssh` to your local vagrant environment
    3. Navigate to the openwhisk directory
-   4. Run this command - `gradle :tests:test --tests "packages.CLASS_NAME`
+   4. Run this command - `gradle :tests:test --tests "packages.CLASS_NAME" `

 To execute all tests, run `gradle :tests:test`